Effectiveness in Preventing Pregnancy

 Spermicides are chemicals that prevent pregnancy by killing sperm.
 Spermicides are available as a cream, foam, jelly, tablet, suppository, or film.

 The spermicide is put deeply inside the vagina and works to prevent pregnancy by killing sperm before they can reach an egg to fertilize it.
 Instructions can be different for each type of spermicide, so read the label carefully before use.

 With any type of spermicide, don’t insert it more than one hour before having sex.
 Spermicide should remain in the vagina at least 6-8 hours after sex.
 Do not rinse or douche the vagina for at least six hours after sex.

 - Does not protect against sexually transmitted infections (STIs), including HIV.

 - Some women may experience irritation, allergic reactions, or urinary tract infections.

 - Spermicides might not work as well if you’re also using medication for a vaginal yeast infection.

-- Spermicides that contain nonoxynol-9 (usually called N-9) can cause skin irritation and make you more likely to get HIV if your partner has HIV.
+- Spermicides that contain nonoxynol-9 (N-9) can irritate the vagina and may increase the risk of getting HIV if your partner has HIV.